-Fully hardy throughout the UK and northern Europe, Betula Jacquemontii will reach a full height of 12 metres and spread of 4-8 metres in a period of 20 to 50 years.
+Fully hardy throughout the UK and northern Europe, Betula Jacquemontii Multi Stem tree will reach a full height of 12 metres and spread of 4-8 metres in a period of 20 to 50 years.
 After 10 years it will have reached a height of 3-4 metres.
 It can be pruned to grow with single central trunk or as a multi-stemmed specimen.
 Any pruning should be done in the winter during its dormant period.
 Himalayan Birch can be planted as close as 1metre apart.

+Jacquemonts Birch can be grown in full sun or partial shade in moist, well-drained soil in an exposed or sheltered location.
+They are not salt-tolerant and so are not suitable for coastal regions.
 A single specimen makes an excellent focal point in a small garden, where its graceful shape, attractive leaves, and outstanding bark will provide interest year-round.
-Whether multi-stemmed or pruned as a standard, it is a great choice for an urban garden.
+A Betula Jacquemontii Multi Stem tree is a great choice for an urban garden.
 Planted at the back of a mixed border, a Himalayan Birch can provide visual interest and a stunning backdrop for seasonal flowers as well as dappled shade for plants growing beneath.
 On a larger property, a clump of multi-stemmed Betula Jacquemontii will be a highlight in the landscape.
 Himalayan Birch is equally well-suited to an informal cottage garden or formal planting, and is an excellent choice for including in an ornamental woodland.

 Betula Jacquemontii is a stunning addition to the landscape, and will be suitable for a smaller urban garden as well as a country property.
-Its brilliant white bark and graceful shape make it a winner!
+Its brilliant white multi stem bark and graceful shape make it a winner!

-See also single stem Betula Jacquemontii
+See also Betula Jacquemontii Single Stem trees.

-Weeping Silver Birch Tree
+Weeping Silver Birch Tree - Full Standard

 Photinia Fraseri Little Red Robin Tree Standard